chetansinghsajwan/notes/git/config.md

 The lower level overrides values in the higher level, which means worktree has the highest priority, and system has the lowest.

+You can use the following commands to manage configs:

+`git config

 ## References

 - https://git-scm.com/docs/git-config